jayinatlanta/worldmAIker-public/README.md

 # 🌍 worldmAIker: Infinite Autonomous World Builder

 **worldmAIker** is the world's first free, fully autonomous, recursive, local AI world-building and exploration engine.
 It doesn't just generate scenes; it *dreams* them, travels through them, and physically constructs them in real-time using a symphony of state-of-the-art local models.
+It can also answer your questions about its world, and you're free to navigate the world yourself with directional buttons.

 From a single prompt, it hallucinates a 360° reality, renders it, animates it, learns its physics, and then uses that knowledge to dream up the next horizon—infinitely.
 It is a self-contained, creative singularity running on a relatively small GPU (~3GB free VRAM).